-I found a fan in the ABB.
+I found a fan in the ABB inverter.
 I can therefore only conclude the fan has no artificial colours or flavours.

-The weighted efficiency of the ABB Uno is 97 % which is 0.6% better than the Aurora and the Fronius Primo.
+The weighted efficiency of the ABB inverter is 97 % which is 0.6% better than the Aurora and the Fronius Primo.

 Baby steps in the right direction.
 With the price of panels today, inverter efficiency has become less of a talking point.
 However higher efficiency means less heat, and less heat means longevity.

-I tested the temperature of both the ABB and the Fronius inverters when they were running at 2500W in an air-conditioned room using probe thermometers.
-Inverters had the lid on, and temperatures were taken over three days.
+I tested the temperature of both the ABB inverter and the Fronius inverters when they were running at 2500W in an air-conditioned room using probe thermometers.
+I left the lid on the Inverters, and took the temperatures over three days.
 I took the measurements at various locations, and the Fronius always ran cooler.
-These measurements were recorded at the top of the capacitors.
+I took these measurements at the top of the capacitors.
 In other locations, the variation was much larger.

 This thermal image shows why the Fronius (left) runs cooler.
 It relies on three fans and a small heat sink to pump the heat out of the top of the small heat sink.